-On the junior site, outside Room 12, lost property items are displayed, and in cloakbays on the senior site.
+On the junior site, on the deck outside Room 12, and in office on the senior site lost property items are displayed,.
 Please remind your children to check these regularly, and you may also want to check yourself from time to time.

-Any unclaimed, unnamed uniform items will be washed and re-sold by the school after the end of each term.
+Any unclaimed, unnamed uniform items will be washed and re-sold or gifted to families by the school, after the end of each term.